costajob/app-servers/README.md

 Hyper just responds with Content-Length and Date headers.

 #### Memory
-Memory footprint is the lower of the pack.
+Memory footprint is excellent: the whole server runs on a single thread only, thanks to the GC free nature of the language.

 #### Concurrency and parallelism
 Hyper server just uses one core, indeed this version proved to be faster then previous one running on multiple cores.